|

 Course Description:

 This year-long course exposes students to voting rights act theory, case law, history, research and then implementation and is part of the UCLA Voting Rights Project (VRP).
-For a third year (2022-23) we are offering the course concurrently with LAW 832, and Law, Public Policy and Social Science students will meet together, in-person every Thursday in Law 1420.
-On Tuesdays, we will meet via Zoom and those sessions will sometimes be focused on legal casework and only Law students will be required to meet, and other times we will use the Tuesday meeting for more in-depth technical and hands-on training, especially of mapping software for ALL STUDENTS.
-All students are welcome to attend all sessions, but Thursday in-person sessions are required for everyone.
+This course is offered concurrently with LAW 832, and Law, Public Policy and Social Science students will meet together, in-person every Thursday in Law 1420.
+On Tuesdays, we will meet through a combination of in-person and possibly on Zoom and those sessions will sometimes be focused on legal casework and only Law students will be required to meet Tuesdays, and other times we will use the Tuesday meeting for more in-depth technical and hands-on training, especially of mapping software for ALL STUDENTS.
+All students are welcome to attend all sessions, but Thursday class sessions are required for everyone.
 This collaborative course is taught from the perspective of social science research, and civil rights and voting rights, and co-taught by Professor Matt Barreto (Political Science & Chicana/o Studies) and nationally preeminent civil and voting rights attorney Mr. Chad Dunn (Luskin Public Affairs & School of Law).
 In addition, different experts from across the country will participate as "guest experts" to provide their perspective on how to study, research and document various aspects related to voting rights.

 The course will cover the theoretical factors involved in a voting rights lawsuit, such as the history of discrimination against minority groups in the areas of employment, education, housing, and political representation, and will also give students the chance to participate in a potential real-world VRA lawsuit.
-Students will learn, and eventually implement themselves, an in-depth study of the historical and statistical approach to document the presence or absence vote dilution or vote denial in different jurisdictions in California, or across the country.
-Finally, by the Spring quarter, students will help file a lawsuit against a jurisdiction that is out of compliance with a State or Federal voting rights act and the research they did in this course will potentially be used as evidence in the challenge.
+Students will learn, and eventually implement themselves, an in-depth study of the legal, historical and statistical approach to document the presence or absence vote dilution or vote denial in different jurisdictions in California, or across the country.
+Finally, by the Spring quarter, students will help prepare a complaint that could inform a future lawsuit against a jurisdiction, if they are out of compliance with a State or Federal voting rights act, and the research students conduct in this course will serve as important teaching and learning opportunities to understand voting rights from both a legal and social science perspective.

 The course would proceed as follows:

 Fall quarter: students are divided into teams to research various jurisdictions across the country that may or may not be vulnerable to a voting rights challenge.
 Students would research the history of discrimination, how minority candidates have fared when running for office, and the current political and social climate in the jurisdiction.
-At the conclusion of the Fall quarter each student would give a presentation as to why, or why not the jurisdiction they are studying should be considered for a lawsuit.
+At the conclusion of the Fall quarter each student would give a presentation as to why, or why not the jurisdiction they are studying should receive consideration for future in-depth investigation.

-Over the winter break, Barreto and Dunn will review all evidence and select two to three jurisdictions in which to potentially file a voting rights lawsuit.
+Over the winter break, Barreto and Dunn will review all evidence and select two to three jurisdictions in which to follow up on in the Winter/Spring in clinical education.

-Spring quarter: As the research and preparation for the lawsuit(s) proceed, students would work on all aspects of the voting rights cases with Barreto and Dunn, including preparation of expert research reports, legal argumentation and filings, preparation of expert depositions and other matters related to the case.
-In addition to working directly on the lawsuit, the workshop would continue with lectures and practicum on voting rights in general with presentations from outside experts including other faculty on campus, as well as experts in the field from off-campus in the Los Angeles area.
+Spring quarter: As the research and preparation for the class-project complaint(s) proceed, students would work on all aspects of the voting rights cases with Barreto and Dunn, including how-to examples of preparing expert research reports, legal argumentation and filings, preparation of expert depositions and other matters related to a hypothetical case.
+In addition to working directly on the educational project, the clinic would continue with lectures and practicum on voting rights in general with presentations from outside experts including other faculty on campus, as well as experts in the field from off-campus in the Los Angeles area.

 Note on Law students: The UCLA Law School operates on a 2-semester schedule, not a 3-quarter schedule.
 As such, Law students start about 4 weeks earlier in the Fall, and end about 5 weeks earlier in the Spring.
 To accomodate this, some sessions are ONLY for Law students, and the Spring semester is more of a workshop/clinic.